curl/curl/docs/libcurl/opts/CURLOPT_NOSIGNAL.md

 send data to a socket which is closed in the other end. libcurl makes an effort to never cause such SIGPIPE signals to trigger, but some operating systems have no way to avoid them and even on those that have there are some corner cases when they may still happen, contrary to our desire.
-In addition, using *CURLAUTH_NTLM_WB* authentication could cause a SIGCHLD signal to be raised.

 # DEFAULT